The narcissists’ hoover.

 If you managed to get out, or if they discarded you, with Anxiety.
 With the trauma bond and possible CPTSD, we are left with endless wounds, self-doubts, insecurities and vulnerabilities that we must heal and overcome.
 It can feel like a long, hard, incredibly draining journey at times, but please stick with it.
 It will become so much easier.
 You will get there, and you will find your happiness again.
 It just takes work from you.

 With the trauma bond, we are weaning ourselves off a drug.
 Those around you that haven’t been through it will not understand, so join support groups of people who have been there.
 Any question you ask, someone will have been through the same or very similar, it’ll help you to understand you’re not alone, to stop doubting and start believing in yourself, gain clarity in what you’ve been through.
 Also, you are far from alone in how you think and feel.

 Narcissistic relationships cause a whole lot of damage that we have to heal.
 If you have children with the narcissist, it’s a greater challenge as you can not just cut the narcissist out.
 Also, the narcissist will be using those children to further their manipulative destruction of you.

 As part of the disorder is a lack of empathy, why they can seemingly hurt you and their own children without care.
-They will not give you answers or closure about what happened, they want to keep us confused if they know they are doing it or not, is debatable.
+They will not give you answers or closure about what happened.
+They want to keep us confused if they know they are doing it or not, which is debatable.
 Some do things with great calculation.
 Others, it’s just instinct.
 So the best step for us is to research the narcissistic personality disorder, to give ourselves more understanding of what we have been through and who we are dealing with, and provide ourselves with closure while working on a brighter future for ourselves.